Aalto5G/nmsynproxy/README.md

 Multithreading is supported, provided that the network interface card (NIC) has multiple queues.
-Actually, the NIC queue count needs to be adjusted to the same number as the number of threads before starting up nmsynproxy.
+Actually, the NIC queue count needs to be adjusted to the same number as the number of threads before starting up nmsynproxy or ldpsynproxy.
+The ODP version, odpsynproxy, has somewhat more tolerance for different input queue counts, but even then performance can suffer if the NIC input queue count is not adjusted properly.

 Performance should be great.
 With any recent good CPU, even as few as three threads should achieve 40 Gbps link saturation when transferring large files.